Max Moerstedt

-Max Moerstedt (born 15 January 2006) is a German professional footballer who plays as a striker for Bundesliga club TSG Hoffenheim.
+Max Moerstedt (/de/; born 15 January 2006) is a German professional footballer who plays as a striker for Bundesliga club TSG Hoffenheim.

 Club career

 Native of Mannheim, Moerstedt joined the youth academy of German Bundesliga side TSG Hoffenheim at the age of fifteen.
 He was regarded as one of the club's most important players.

 On 3 May 2024, he made his senior Bundesliga debut as a substitute in a 1–1 draw against RB Leipzig.
 Later that year, on 25 September, he scored his first goal for Hoffenheim in a 1–1 away draw against FC Midtjylland during the Europa League.

 International career

 Moerstedt has represented Germany internationally at youth level.
 He played for the Germany national under-17 football team at the 2023 FIFA U-17 World Cup.

 In May 2025, he was named in the Germany U19 squad for 2025 UEFA European Under-19 Championship.
 In the tournament's semi-final against Spain U19, he scored a hat-trick in a thrilling 6–5 loss after extra time.